SomusekharJ/Netflix_Data_Analysis/README.md

 WHERE type = 'TV Show'
   AND SPLIT_PART(duration, ' ', 1)::INT > 5;

-9. Content Count per Genre
+9. Count of Content in Each Genre

-SELECT genre, COUNT(*) AS count
+SELECT genre, COUNT(*) AS total
 FROM (
     SELECT UNNEST(STRING_TO_ARRAY(listed_in, ',')) AS genre
     FROM netflix
 ) AS genres
 GROUP BY genre;

-10. Top 5 Years with Highest Avg Content from India
+10. Top 5 Years with Highest Content Released in India

-SELECT release_year, COUNT(*) AS count
+SELECT release_year, COUNT(*) AS total_releases
 FROM netflix
 WHERE country = 'India'
 GROUP BY release_year
-ORDER BY count DESC
+ORDER BY total_releases DESC
 LIMIT 5;

 11. All Movies That Are Documentaries